The Earl of Sandwich & the Origin of the Sandwich

 Seated - Captain James Cook Centre - Lord Sandwich

 The origin of the word 'sandwich' for an item of food may have originated from a story about John Montagu, the 4th Earl of Sandwich.
+He didn't really 'invent' the sandwich but he may have made it popular.

 It is said that in approx.1762, he asked for meat to be served between slices of bread, to avoid interrupting a gambling game.
 This story may have been rumour or adverse propoganda, put about by his rivals.